-Ms. Bobak is considered one of the leading teachers of contemporary vocal repertoire, techniques and performance in the United States.
-In over two decades at the California Institute of the Arts she has trained many singers, several of whom have embarked on significant careers in contemporary music and academia.
-She has given master classes and presented lectures on contemporary vocalism and music at the Lake Placid Seminars, the Janáček Academy of Music (Brno, Czech Republic), the University of York (UK), the International Young Musicians’ Master Classes in Latvia, and at several other European conservatories and universities as well as schools throughout the US.
-She taught for several summers for the California State Summer School of the Arts (1992–2006) and served on the faculty of the Lake Placid Seminars (2003).
-She has been an Artist-in-Residence at the Columbus College of Art and Design (2009), and held a Lorado Taft Visiting Artist residency at the University of Illinois (1998).
-Having reanimated CalArts’ Voice Program in the early 1990s, she currently serves as Co-Coordinator of the new and unique VoiceArts Program at CalArts—a uniquely flexible program dedicated to the creation of art made with and for the voice.
+Ms. Bobak is considered one of the leading teachers of contemporary vocal repertoire, techniques, and performance in the United States.
+In nearly three decades at the California Institute of the Arts she has guided many singers and young artists, several of whom have embarked on significant careers in contemporary music and academia.
+Having reanimated CalArts’ Voice Program in the early 1990s, she currently serves as Co-Director of the Institute’s unique VoiceArts Program, a flexible course of study dedicated to creating art made with and for the voice.
+A sought-after lecturer on contemporary vocal music, she has been an artist-in-residence at the Lake Placid Seminars, the Janáček Academy of Music (Brno, Czech Republic), the University of York (UK), the International Young Musicians’ Master Classes in Latvia, and the Columbus College of Art and Design (Ohio).
+She has held a Lorado Taft Visiting Artist residency at the University of Illinois, and taught master classes at the Central Conservatory of Music in Beijing, several European conservatories, and colleges throughout the US.
+Recently she has expanded her research to include linguistics, and has taught courses that explore the creative potential of phonetics.